mperignon/2016-02-04-Flagstaff/lessons/sqlite/02-sort-dup.md

 <tr><td>temp </td></tr>
 </table>

-If we want to determine which sites have which quant measurement, we can use the `DISTINCT` keyword on multiple columns.
+If we want to determine where each type of measurement was collected, we can use the `DISTINCT` keyword on multiple columns.
-If we select more than one column, the distinct *pairs* of values are returned:
+If we select two columns,
+the `DISTINCT` keyword returns the unique *pairs* of values in those columns:

 ~~~ {.sql}
 SELECT DISTINCT taken, quant FROM Survey;